-Meaning; kinds of Constitutions: Written and Unwritten, Rigid and Flexible, Enacted and Evolved: merits and demerits.
-Amending procedures; Conventions.
+Meaning; kinds of Constitutions: Written and Unwritten, Rigid and Flexible: merits and demerits.
+Amending procedures.

-Meaning; kinds: Written and Unwritten, Rigid and Flexible, Enacted and Evolved: merits, demerits of each.
-Is the difference between Written and Unwritten, Rigid and Flexible a real one?
+Meaning; Kinds: Written and Unwritten, Rigid and Flexible: merits and demerits of each.

 Amending procedures of the Constitutions of U.K., U.S.A and India.